 If you want more support in building your online course and community, come join OUR Mighty Community for free and meet other new and established community owners!
 We’d love to meet you.
 Join for free!

-With features like pre-recorded or live teaching, easy event integration, custom course communities, messaging all members, and Q&As with each course module, it packs a punch.
+With flexible Spaces that bring features like pre-recorded or live teaching, easy event integration, custom course communities, messaging all members, and Q&As with each course module, it packs a punch.
 Add to this that your course is attached to an amazing community platform where you can run discussions and polls, create articles, share photos, videos, and more, and you've got the recipe for a course your students will love.

 And unlike LearnDash, which requires a different plugin for monetizing and selling your course, Mighty Networks gives you the power to sell your course in currencies from around the world and to bundle course and community together if you want.